raspberrypilearning/motor-robot-buggy-scratch/en/step_6.md

 --- task ---

-Next comes the target - something you need to touch, retrieve, place or even make.
-You might even have a small jigsaw you need to make or something you need to draw before the pen gets you.
+Next comes the target: something you need to touch, retrieve, place, or even make.
+Your game might have a small jigsaw the player needs to make or something to draw before the pen gets you.
 It can be whatever you like.

-In this example we'll have a small target and a coin to retrieve and then place back exactly on the target spot before being **marked** by the pen.
+In this example, there's a small target and a coin to retrieve and then place back exactly on the target spot before being **marked** by the pen.

-Place your target down in the place that is most protected and hardest to get to.
+Place your target down in the place that is most protected and the hardest to get to.

 ![Motor, wheel, pen and target](images/reaction_motorTarget.png)